kyeicus/kyeicus/README.md

 - 🔭 I’m currently working on a Private Project
-- 🌱 I’m currently learning react, Swift 💻 and how to cook 😂
+- 🌱 I’m currently learning react𝌔, Swift💻 and cooking🧑🏼‍🍳 😂
 - 👯 I’m looking to collaborate with you 😎
-- ⚡ Fun fact: My username has no meaning, I just made it up 😀

 #### 📫 How to reach me here: <a href="https://kyeicus.github.io" target="_blank">www.kyeicus.io</a>🌎